Guin-Kiwi/EasyPass/README.md

 - invent a password of their own that meets the basic requirements and our program will inform them how strong their password is.
 - use EasyPass, our quick and effective password generator, which also gives the option of choosing the password's strength.

-Now that that inventing the password is no longer the problem, the user will have the option to save their chosen password.
+Now that that inventing the password is no longer the problem, the user will have the option to save their chosen password in a file created by our program, which they can download.
 Whenever they forget, they can look it up!

-### User stories: stakeholder (for whom?), functionality (what do the want?), benefit (why is it useful?)
+### User stories: stakeholder (for whom?), functionality (what do they want?), benefit (why is it useful?)

-1. As a user, I want to check my password strength or to generate a password at a certain strength so that my password is accepted by the platform
+	1. As a user, I want to create a strong password by using the password generator in order to have a strong and safe password without dpending too much timme coming up with it on my own.
-2. As a user, I want my password to be accepted by the platform quickly to reduce time spent creating a platform account
+	2. As a user, I want to be able to read my passwords and store them in one file so that I don't have to remember them at all times.
-3. As a user, I want to store my passwords, so that I don't have to remember them
+	3. As a user, I want to update my passwords so that they stay secure and I minimize the risks of hacking.
-5. As a user, I want the generated password to be unique, so that if one platform password is hacked somehow my other platform accounts are safe
+	4. As a user, I want to be able to delete my passwords when I no longer need them.

 ### Use cases:
 - User Login (gain access to the EasyPass user specific file)
 - Generate or check validity of a new password before storage
 - Store password/s from platform accounts in (user_name.txt)